Sun see details

 One of the key processes behind this transformation is known as atmospheric escape — the loss of atmospheric particles into space.

 This research aims to understand how the solar wind, a high-energy stream of charged particles emitted by the Sun, influences the hydrogen-rich upper atmosphere (exosphere) of Venus.
+Written by NOSE Chizuru.

 Earth see details